 Code Quality Assurance Checklist: 8/20 Rule

-In PSD to HTML conversion, what defines front-end code as being of top quality?
-We follow 8/20 Rule here at XHTMLized – 8 areas consisting of 20 criteria the code has to pass in the code quality assurance process.
-What are those?
+In Front End development, what defines front-end code as being of top quality?
+We follow 8/20 Rule here at Xfive – 8 areas consisting of 20 criteria the code has to pass in the code quality assurance process.

-In PSD to HTML conversion, what defines front-end code as being of top quality?
-We follow 8/20 Rule here at XHTMLized – 8 areas consisting of 20 criteria the code has to pass in the code quality assurance process.
+In Front End development, what defines front-end code as being of top quality?
+We follow 8/20 Rule here at Xfive – 8 areas consisting of 20 criteria the code has to pass in the code quality assurance process.

 So how do you know if you wrote (if you are a developer) or received (if you are a client) top quality code?
 Simply answer Yes to the 20 questions below and you can get an A+ developer rating or hand over the code to your back-end developer with a peace of mind.